EKGF/make/README.md

-These so-called "make files" are used by the infamous [GNU Make utility](https://www.gnu.org/software/make/manual/html_node/index.html) which is an ancient but still very useful tool to get tasks executed in the right order.
+These so-called "make files" are used by the infamous [GNU Make utility](https://www.gnu.org/software/make/manual/html_node/index.html) which is an ancient but still beneficial tool to get tasks executed in the right order.

 ## Supported tools